solute/python-tint/README.md

 feed it with.
 Combined, these two functionalities enable you to narrow any color string down to a well defined set of colors.

-For full documentation of the (tiny) API, look no further than [readthedocs](http://python-tint.readthedocs.org)
+The full documentation of the (tiny) API is hosted on [readthedocs](http://python-tint.readthedocs.org).

 Install
 -------